 - Good physical and mental health.
 Your school may require you to submit immunization records and even take a physical to ensure you are physically and mentally prepared to complete your education program.

 Personal interviews, entrance exams, and orientation classes are other requirements that certain schools may have for entering their LVN program.
-The sooner you start getting to know your intended school's overall requirements, the easier it will be to ensure that you meet them all in time to begin your LVN program when you desire.
+The sooner you start getting to know your chosen school's overall requirements, the easier it will be to ensure that you meet them all in time to begin your LVN program when you desire.